MooersLab/pymolsnips/README.md

 <h3>Installing and using snippets with <em>gedit</em></h3>

 The pymol.lang file has to be installed first.
-Download it form the geditpymolsnips folder.
+Download it from the geditpymolsnips folder.

 <code>mkdir -p ~/.local/share/gtksourceview-3.0/language-specs</code>